mikekistler/pure-http-transport/sep.md

 MCP list operations (e.g., `tools/list`) and the `ping` operation will use the HTTP GET method.
 Parameters for these operations will be passed either in headers or as query parameters in the URL

 MCP allows any request to contain a "_meta" property with arbitrary metadata for the request.
-For operations mapped to HTTP GET, "_meta" will be passed in headers, with one header per property in the "_meta" object.
-These headers will use a naming convention of "MCP-Meta-{property-name}" to allow the MCP Server to reconstruct the "_meta" object from the headers.
+For operations mapped to HTTP GET, "_meta" will be passed in the "Mcp-Meta" header.
+The value of this header will be a JSON-encoded string representing the "_meta" object.

 All other operations will use the HTTP POST method and pass parameters in the request body as JSON.